PomoRev/NET3010_25W/readme.txt

 - added JS functionality to be augmented with PHP database fetching
 - added a login card with functionality to close, login, create user
 - added login validation (front end only, ready for backend)
+- added placeholders for save and load functions (TODO: turn this into a form and add puzzle setup hidden fields)
+- added hidden fields to login and register forms and tweaked the layout